quey-project/quey-ui/README.md

 ## Copyright and License
 (C) Copyright 2015-2016 by Tim Süberkrüb

-Quey UI is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 See LICENSE for more information.